Low Impact Website

 - Loads only the most crucial programming scripts, frameworks and cookies.

 - Limits the amount of light emitted by the screen.

 - Optimizes and limits the use of custom fonts.

 This page uses ~3.8kb of data.
 You've generated around 0.31g of CO2 by visiting.

 If this website received 10,000 visitors per month (far, far less than I usually get even in a year) that'd be the equivalent of 37.06kg of CO2.
 That's about as much CO2 as boiling 5,022 cups of coffee.
-Put another way, this webpage emits the amount of carbon that two trees absorb in a year.
+Put another way, this website emits the amount of carbon that a single tree absorbs in a year.

 While we can take individual steps to reduce our own impact on the planet, don’t mistake our individual consumer choices as an overall solution to the climate crisis.
 It is imperative that we hold companies accountable.